 12) 3.5MM AUDIO JACK

-Yep, this is another one that is commonly seen everywhere.
-But notice those black stripes on the connector?
+This is another one that is commonly seen everywhere, but notice the black stripes on the connector?
 The one with 2 black stripes is what we call a 3 pole connector, while the one with 3 stripes is called a 4 pole connector.
-The reason for that extra pole is because of an additional microphone on the earphones/headphones – So yep, they are different, and just be aware of this.
+The reason for that extra pole is because of an additional microphone on the earphones/headphones – So yep, just be aware that they are different.

 13) OPTICAL FIBER AUDIO CABLE

 Unlike the traditional copper wires, this one uses light to transmit data, and thus called “optical fiber”.
-Although expensive, the reason why some people may choose optical fiber is that copper wires have a tendency to introduce noise (static sound) – Light signals do not, and that results in a cleaner plus clearer sound.
-Technically.
+Although expensive, the reason why some people may choose optical fiber is that copper wires have a tendency to introduce noise (static sound).

 Networking cables have not changed much since the old days as well, maybe that is because most of it has gone wireless…

-You might have seen this while connecting a wireless router to the modem.
-Yep, in the days where we do not have wireless yet, this is what we connect the PC to the router with.
-For those of you who want to sound more like legit mad engineers – The Ethernet standard is IEEE 802.3, and that connector is RJ45.
+You may have seen this while connecting a wireless router to the modem.
+Yep, in the old days where we do not have wireless, this is what we connect the PC to the router.
+For those of you who want to sound like legit engineers – The standard for Ethernet is IEEE 802.3, and the connector is RJ45.

-Well, you should know this from your home telephone and connected to AIO printers to send out fax.
-Mad engineers – The connector is RJ11.
+Well, you should know this from your home telephone, and it is also connected to AIO printers to send out faxes.
+Call this RJ11 if people want to get technical.

 16) FIBER OPTIC CABLE

-When it comes to a faster Internet, electricity, and light are 2 of the fastest things that we know can be used to transmit data.
-But sadly, with our current level of technology, there is a limitation to using electrical copper wires.
-So the following generations of networking are moving towards using light and fiber optic cables for ultra-fast data transfers.
+When it comes to a faster Internet – Electricity and light are 2 of the fastest things that we use to transmit data.
+But sadly, copper wires are reaching the technical limitations for data transfer.
+The newer generations of “serious networking devices” are skewed towards using fiber optic cables for ultra-fast data transfers.